 It may take suppliers several weeks to have their hoverboards tested.

 You can ask your supplier what steps it is taking to test the hoverboards it supplied you and how long it will take.
-You can make a note of your supplier’s response and, if you think the response is unreasonable, contact the ACCC or our Advice Line on 1300 304 054 or by email.
+You can make a note of your supplier’s response and, if you think the response is unreasonable, contact the ACCC or our contact centre on 1300 304 054 or by email.